Namra629/kafka-on-kubernetes/README.md

           sudo mkdir -p /var/local-hostpath
           sudo chmod -R 777 /var/local-hostpath
+6. A new sc will be made which will be used as default by kubernetes for all the pods in confluent namespace.

-6. Now , all the kafka pods will be in the running state.
+7. Now , all the kafka pods will be in the running state.

    <img width="800" height="300" alt="image" src="https://github.com/user-attachments/assets/6563dfdd-0eb4-4092-ac28-e062e79477f0" />